 • One study found that soaking feet in warm water and magnesium sulfate (the active ingredient in Epsom salt) may increase the risk of dry skin and cracked feet.
 This can lead to infections and further foot damage.

-• Magnesium is an important mineral for people with diabetes.
+• Magnesium is an essential mineral for people with diabetes.
 It has been shown to improve insulin sensitivity and help lower blood sugar levels.
 However, using Epsom salt to cover magnesium deficiency is not the same as taking a magnesium supplement.

 What Happens if You Soak Your Feet in Epsom Salt Water?